-If the PPB Lock Bit is 0, the PPB Program or erase command does not execute and times-out without programming or erasing the PPB.
-If an program or erase operation is attempted to the PPB bits when the PPB Lock Bit is 0 the operation will be aborted and the failure will be indicated in the Status Register (see Table 17 on page 36).
+If the PPB lock bit is '0', the PPB Program or Erase command does not execute and times-out without programming or erasing the PPB.
+If an program or erase operation is attempted to the PPB bits when the PPB lock bit is '0', the operation will be aborted and the failure will be indicated in the Status Register (see Table 17).